xaptum/ecdaa/README.md

 ### Valgrind

-The Valgrind tools `memcheck` and `exp-sgcheck` are used for heap and stack/global memory checking, respectively.
+The Valgrind tool `memcheck` is used for heap memory checking.
-Every build on `travis-ci` runs both tools.
+Every build on `travis-ci` runs this test.

 To run a `memcheck` test, do the following: